 The conclusion is clear: the commission-based distribution channels are the real cost drivers for life-insurers.
-For 2022, the reduction of the total amount of acquisition costs is simply due to the fact that new business sharply declined.
-It must be strongly criticised that in the 2023 edition of the yearly report on life-insurances by GDV, the historical data on the evolution of acquisition
+In 2022 and 2023, the reduction of the total amount of acquisition costs (in absolute figures) is simply due to the fact that new business sharply declined (compared to 2021; measured as a percentage of GWP of new business the figures are stable).